ABOUT USPresident's MessageShaping the Future with Trees

 A typical example is the cellulose nanofiber (CNF) that is deemed a promising next-generation material.
 We have been engaged in research and development for CNF for more than ten years.
 In the autumn of 2015, we developed a CNF sheet by adding deodorant and antibacterial effects for the first time in the world, and put it into practical use as "Hada Care Acty", adult diapers from Nippon Paper Crecia Co., Ltd., a Group company.

 Then, in the year of 2017, which is a milestone for us, we have started mass-producing CNF.
 In April this year, the world's largest CNF production facilities began operating at our Ishinomaki Mill.
-This will be followed by the start of operation of a demonstration facility for CNF-reinforced resins at Fuji Mill in June and a facility for mass production of carboxymethylated CNF (CM-CNF) to be used for thickening agents for food and cosmetics at Gotsu Mill in September.
+This will be followed by the start of operation of a demonstration facility for CNF-reinforced plastic at Fuji Mill in June and a facility for mass production of carboxymethylated CNF (CM-CNF) to be used for thickening agents for food and cosmetics at Gotsu Mill in September.
 We aim to lead the world with the early establishment of technologies for manufacturing CNF which are appropriate for its application, combined with a full-scale system for supplying CNF.

 On the other hand, the papermaking business, which we have been operating for many years, is expected to grow in fields such as healthcare and packages with materials derived from wood biomass with a wide range of functions, such as wiping surfaces and wrapping goods as well as conveying information in daily life.
 Paper still has considerable potential.
 We believe that we can develop our papermaking business further by replacing various materials with paper.
 We will be proactive in developing new products and suggesting services.